Industrial Applications of 3D Printing

 3D Printing

 The environment also benefits greatly from this process.
 Due to the lack of raw materials needed to mold or color the product, there is a significant drop in the waste generated.
-Often machines also release toxic waste while producing products, which are then eliminated into fresh-water bodies and oceans causing water pollution.
+Often machines also release toxic waste while producing products, which is then released into freshwater bodies and oceans, causing water pollution.
 Some products made by traditional machines also require burring and heating, which release toxins into the air.
 With the use of 3D printing, no materials are wasted and no form of pollution is caused.

 3D Printing